martinadep/matrix_transposition_OpenMP/README.md

 ```

 ## Additional tests
-This section shows how to run additional tests:
+This section shows how to run additional tests
-- (1) testing different block sizes for block-based matrix transposition
-- (2) testing different flags for implicit matrix transposition
-- (3) testing different number of threads for omp optimized matrix transposition
 1. Block-size, run the following commands:
 ```bash
 $ cd scripts/